ropensci-archive/PackageDevelopment/pkgs.md

 The main reference for packages development is the ["Writing R Extension"](http://cran.r-project.org/doc/manuals/R-exts.html) manual.
 For further documentation and tutorials, see the "Related links" section below.

-If you think that some packages or tools are missing from the list, feel free to [e-mail](mailto:lbraglia@gmail.com) me or contribute directly to the Task View by submitting a pull request on [GitHub](http://github.com/lbraglia/PackageDevelopmentTaskView/blob/master/CONTRIBUTING.md).
+If you think that some packages or tools are missing from the list, feel free to [e-mail](mailto:thosjleeper@gmail.com) me or contribute directly to the Task View by submitting a pull request on [GitHub](http://github.com/leeper/PackageDevelopment/blob/master/CONTRIBUTING.md).

-Many thanks to Cristophe Dutang, Darren Norris, Dirk Eddelbuettel, Gabor Grothendieck, Gregory Jefferis, John Maindonald, Luca Braglia, Spencer Graves, Tobias Verbeke, and the R-core team for contributions.
+Many thanks to Christopher Gandrud, Cristophe Dutang, Darren Norris, Dirk Eddelbuettel, Gabor Grothendieck, Gregory Jefferis, John Maindonald, Luca Braglia, Spencer Graves, Tobias Verbeke, and the R-core team for contributions.

 ### First steps

 **Searching for Existing Packages**

 Before starting a new package it's worth searching for already available packages, both from a developer's standpoint ("do not reinvent the wheel") and from a user's one (many packages implementing same/similar procedures can be confusing).
 If a package addressing the same functionality already exists, you may consider contributing at it instead of starting a new one.
-If you're looking to create a package, but want idea for what sorts of packages are in demand, the [rOpenSci](https://ropensci.org/) maintains [a wishlist for science-related packages](https://github.com/ropensci/wishlist) and [a TODO list of web services and data APIs in need of packaging](https://github.com/ropensci/webservices/wiki/ToDo).

--   `utils::RSiteSearch` allows to search for keywords/phrases in help pages (all the CRAN packages except those for Windows only and some from Bioconductor), vignettes or task views, using the search engine at <http://search.r-project.org>.
-A convenient wrapper around `RSiteSearch` that adds hits ranking is `findFn` function, from <pkg>sos</pkg>.
+-   `utils::RSiteSearch()` allows to search for keywords/phrases in help pages (all the CRAN packages except those for Windows only and some from Bioconductor), vignettes or task views, using the search engine at <http://search.r-project.org>.
+A convenient wrapper around `RSiteSearch` that adds hits ranking is `findFn()` function, from <pkg>sos</pkg>.
 -   [RSeek](http://rseek.org/) allows to search for keywords/phrases in books, task views, support lists, function/packages, blogs etc.
 -   [Rdocumentation](http://rdocumentation.org/) allows to search for keywords/phrases in help pages for all CRAN and some Bioconductor/GitHub packages.
 -   [Crantastic!](http://crantastic.org/) maintains an up-to-date and tagged directory of packages on CRAN.
 The [Managed R Archive Network](http://mran.revolutionanalytics.com/) from Revolution Analytics is a CRAN mirror that additionally provides visualizations of package dependency trees.
 -   [http://cran.github.io](http://cran.github.io/w/r/rdevel/) is an unofficial CRAN mirror that provides a relatively complete archive of package and read-only access to package sources on Github.
 -   [CRANberries](http://dirk.eddelbuettel.com/cranberries/) provides a feed of new, updated, and removed packages for CRAN.
+-   If you're looking to create a package, but want ideas for what sorts of packages are in demand, the [rOpenSci](https://ropensci.org/) maintains [a wishlist for science-related packages](https://github.com/ropensci/wishlist) and [a TODO list of web services and data APIs in need of packaging](https://github.com/ropensci/webservices/wiki/ToDo).

 **Initializing an R package**

--   `utils::package.skeleton` automates some of the setup for a new source package.
+-   `utils::package.skeleton()` automates some of the setup for a new source package.
 It creates directories, saves functions, data, and R code files provided to appropriate places, and creates skeleton help files and a `Read-and-delete-me` file describing further steps in packaging
--   `kitten` from <pkg>pkgKitten</pkg> allows one to specify the main `DESCRIPTION` entries and doesn't create source code and data files from global environment objects or sourced files.
+-   `kitten()` from <pkg>pkgKitten</pkg> allows one to specify the main `DESCRIPTION` entries and doesn't create source code and data files from global environment objects or sourced files.
 It's used to initialize a simple package that passes `R CMD check` cleanly.
--   `create` from <pkg>devtools</pkg> is similar to `package.skeleton` except it allows to specify `DESCRIPTION` entries and doesn't create source code and data files from global environment objects or sourced files.
+-   `create()` from <pkg>devtools</pkg> is similar to `package.skeleton` except it allows to specify `DESCRIPTION` entries and doesn't create source code and data files from global environment objects or sourced files.
--   `Rcpp.package.skeleton` from <pkg>Rcpp</pkg> adds to `package.skeleton` the C++ via `Rcpp` handling, by modifying eg. `DESCRIPTION` and `NAMESPACE` accordingly, creating examples if needed and allowing the user to specify (with a character vector of paths) which C++ files to include in `src` directory .
+-   `Rcpp.package.skeleton()` from <pkg>Rcpp</pkg> adds to `package.skeleton` the C++ via `Rcpp` handling, by modifying eg. `DESCRIPTION` and `NAMESPACE` accordingly, creating examples if needed and allowing the user to specify (with a character vector of paths) which C++ files to include in `src` directory .
 Finally the user can decide main `DESCRIPTION` entries.

 **Programming Paradigms**